racksync/frigate-docker/README.md

 # 🎥 Frigate Docker Setup

-This repository contains a Docker Compose configuration for running Frigate NVR with RackSync method.
+This repository contains a Docker Compose configuration for running Frigate NVR

 ## ⚡ Prerequisites